 A single phase austenite is formed in the large white region despite the fact that present treatment condition is located in the phase two region.
-Thermodynamics assessment is applied to interpret the peculiar features of this transformation which is demonstrated in Fig. 3, where GY and G(a+y) are the molar Gibbs free energy of large white area and the lamellar aggregate respectively.
-It is found out that the difference between free energy of lamellar and single phase austenite $(G^{(a+y)}-G^y)$ is very low for the present condition.
+Thermodynamics assessment is applied to interpret the peculiar features of this transformation which is demonstrated in Fig. 3, where G^{γ} and $G^{(\alpha+\gamma)}$ are the molar Gibbs free energy of large white area and the lamellar aggregate respectively.
+It is found out that the difference between free energy of lamellar and single phase austenite $(G^{(a+\gamma)}-G^{\gamma})$ is very low for the present condition.
 However, remarkable interfacial energy is elaborated due to the formation of lamellar aggregate which acts as a driving force of transformation.
-This phenomena can be important for experimentally calculation of interfacial energy as transformation is assisted by interfacial energy.
+This phenomena can be important for experimentally calculation of coherent interfacial the energy as transformation is assisted by interfacial energy.